 If you are in a hurry but want to make the most of a true Italian style brunch, then you have many great take away or quick bite options.
 There are many little pizzerias that sell freshly made pizza by weight.
 These are baked around midday, so it is best to get there from 12:30 am- 01:00 pm for the freshest slices.
 They come in either rectangular shapes or in the shape of the paddle that put them in the pizza oven.

 Alternatively, many cafes and even wine bars have a good range of Paninis at the bar.
 One place worth mentioning here is Panini de Santis.
 Located right in the city centre, between the Fontana di Trevi and the Spanish Steps, you could give one a try whilst visiting the historical sights.
 It became such a hit in Milan that it had to open up shop in the capital.
 Loaded with pre-made selections and custom ingredients, including many for meat lovers and vegetarians alike.

 Shared Buffet Brunch

-More in keeping with the traditional Italian way, lunch time can also be a slow affair.
+More in keeping with the traditional Italian way, lunchtime can also be a slow affair.
 With good company and good wine, lunch is often spent over many hours.
 Where this meets brunch is the buffet bar.
-For these all you can eat options, you will find a great range of breads, pastas, cold meats, salads, soups.
+For these all you can eat options, you will find a great range of bread, pasta, cold meats, salads, soups.
 And of course, a broad variety of amazing Italian desserts and cakes!
 Some suggested places are:

-- Necci dal 1924- A little further off the beaten path, but nonetheless a romantic spot.
-Food is of high standard and low prices.
+- Necci dal 1924 – A little further off the beaten path, but nonetheless a romantic spot.
+Food is of a high standard and low prices.
 Find it on Via Fanfulla da Lodi, 68